 Meconium liquor

-If your waters break and they are brown or green-brown there is a possibility that baby has opened their bowels.
-As mentioned above, there is a risk of your newborn develop meconium Aspiration Syndrome (MAS), which is where meconium gets into the lungs and causes a newborn to have trouble breathing.
+If your baby's waters break and are brown or green-brown, it may have opened its bowels.
+As mentioned above, there is a risk of your newborn developing meconium Aspiration Syndrome (MAS), which occurs when meconium gets into the lungs and causes a newborn to have trouble breathing.

 What to do if you have brown discharge during pregnancy

-During your pregnancy, if you are concerned about any changes in your vaginal discharge you can seek advice from your healthcare providers, either your GP, your midwife, or your obstetrician as they can organise tests and treatment if required.
-Seeking advice about discharge in pregnancy is wise as treatments recommended may be different to if you were not pregnant.
+During your pregnancy, if you are concerned about any changes in your vaginal discharge, you can seek advice from your healthcare providers, either your GP, your midwife, or your obstetrician, as they can organise tests and treatment if required.
+Seeking advice about discharge in pregnancy is wise, as treatments recommended may be different if you are not pregnant.

-Don’t be afraid or embarrassed to discuss anything with your midwife or doctor, including discharge; there is very little that they will not have seen or heard before.
+Don’t be afraid or embarrassed to discuss anything with health professionals; there is very little that they will not have seen or heard before.

 About the expert